fabcontigiani/esp-mdf/README.md

 # ESP-WIFI-MESH Development Framework

 ### If you are looking for actively maintained repository for ESP-MDF, THIS IS NOT IT.
 There is none, unfortunatelly.

-This is just unofficial fork of ESP-MDF with some basic patches and ESP-IDF v5+ support.
+This is just unofficial fork of ESP-MDF with some patches, ESP-IDF v5+ and WPA3 support.

 Key motivation was to have WPA3 support using actively maintained IDF version while also keeping IDF v4.4 compatibility for smoother transition of existing projects.